ThiasJ/thiasj-overlay/README.md

 The ebuilds
 -----------------

+* **app-editors/visual-studio-code**: Multiplatform Visual Studio Code from Microsoft.
+This ebuild is copied from the fuverlay Overlay.
+All thanks to fuverlay! ;)
 * **games-simulation/corsix-th**: Modified the original portage ebuild to match the version 0.30!
 Disable Videos/ffmpeg USE flag.
 Theres an error with ffmpeg/libav
 * **media-video/filebot-bin**: The ultimate tv renamer / subtitle downloader / sfv validator.